 Full-Time Employee: Full-time, permanent employees of the School Board of Broward County, who have school-age children, including those of which they have legal guardianship, shall be eligible to attend the same school at the employee's work location.
-If applying for a reassignment the employee may request another school within a five-mile radius of the work location as provided in the Broward Teacher's Union Contract, Article 15.
+If applying for a reassignment the employee may request another school within a five-mile radius of the work location as provided in the Broward Teacher's Union Contract, Article 19.
 In a specialized program such as Magnet, the student must meet the academic criteria at the secondary level.

-Innovative Programs: Schools that provide unique or thematic instruction to attract and maintain home boundary student enrollment.
+Innovative Programs: Schools that provide unique or thematic instruction.
 Marketing will target students living within the home school boundary.
 Stabilization of enrollment will be from existing boundaries.
 Innovative Programs support unique or thematic instruction within matriculating feeder patterns.
-There is no application process for Innovative Programs.
+There is no District application process for students to apply for an Innovative Programs.
 Magnet schools/programs that no longer meet the policy criteria to stabilize enrollment will transition to an Innovative Program, while continuing the implementation of thematic instruction for in-boundary students.

 Magnet Schools/Programs: Magnet schools/programs provide an opportunity for under-enrolled schools to stabilize/increase student enrollment.
-Magnet schools/ programs offer specialized curriculums with an emphasis on instruction that includes a rigorously-defined sequential course of study.
+Magnet schools/programs offer specialized curriculums with an emphasis on instruction that includes a rigorously-defined sequential course of study.
 Magnet schools/programs provide transportation within transportation zones for those students living more than two miles from the Magnet school.
+Students will be assigned to the Magnet school/program based upon the home address and transportation zone identified.
 Magnet schools/programs can be total-school or program-within-a-school.
-Students must meet criteria and apply within a designated time frame to be considered for placement.
+Students must meet criteria for applicable program and apply within a designated time frame to be considered for placement.